dachcom-digital/pimcore-lucene-search/docs/60_Index_Manipulation.md

 ### Boost
 Because of complex lucene indexing strategies, it's not possible to re-gather the boost factor of documents **and** fields.
-So you need to hook into the `lucene_search.modifier.document` event and add those boost values again.
+So you need to hook into the `lucene_search.modifier.document` event and add those boost values again (see example event below).

 ### UnStored Fields
 Currently it's not possible to re-add fields with type `\Zend_Search_Lucene_Field::unStored` since they are not available in the query document!
 If you're changing the availability of documents with `Unstored` fields, they're gone after updating!
 Read more about field types [here](https://framework.zend.com/manual/1.10/en/zend.search.lucene.overview.html#zend.search.lucene.index-creation.understanding-field-types).

-Solution: Hook into the `lucene_search.modifier.document` event and add them again.
+Solution: Hook into the `lucene_search.modifier.document` event and add them again (see example event below).

 ## Implementation